m871-akram/Latent-Space_GenHack/README.md

 - Some computations may be resource-intensive (geospatial raster operations, ML training).
 - Current local date/time for this README generation: 2025-12-04 12:19 (local).

-License
-- No license file is present.

-Maintainers
-- Team: LATENT-SPACE [16]
-- If you are not part of the original project team, please adapt data paths and environment setup accordingly.